Melvin Mitchell

 Melvin Mitchell (born February 21, 1953) is an American former professional football player who was an offensive lineman for four seasons in the National Football League (NFL).

 Mitchell was born and raised in Dallas, Texas and attended Tennessee State University.
 As a senior he was named to the Pittsburgh Courier's 51st Annual Black All-American Team.

-He was selected by the Miami Dolphins in the fourth round of the 1976 NFL draft.
+He was selected 98th overall by the Miami Dolphins in the fourth round of the 1976 NFL draft.